Skip to main content

 I plugged five common trainers into our optimizer at $7.00/gal, 800 hours/year utilization, and a 25% margin.
 Here's what fell out:

-Based on $7.00/gal, 800 hrs/yr utilization, standard overhaul reserves.
-Annual savings assume the differential applies to all hours flown.
-In practice, cruise represents only a portion of a training flight—the rest is maneuvers, pattern work, approaches, and climbs at V-speeds.
-Actual savings will be proportionally lower depending on how much time your fleet spends in cruise.
+Based on $7.00/gal, 800 hrs/yr utilization, including aircraft payment and 100-hr inspections.
+Annual savings assume the fuel differential applies to all hours flown.
+In practice, the reduced cruise setting only applies to the en route portion of each flight—climbs, pattern work, maneuvers, and approaches are flown at POH speeds regardless.
+Actual savings will be proportionally lower.
 Your numbers will vary—that's why we built the calculator.

 Students: This Is Your Money Too